 Other Product / Service Offering development activities.
 Solutions developed a new line of offering through its TPA services which addresses some of the servicing needs of the clients in terms of administering some of its healthcare and/or car loan benefits on top of the regular plan covered by the insurers/HMOs.

 Conclusion.
 This is effective.
 This give more value added service to the client and this is an additional competency / service offering in the portfolio.
 This should be strengthened, grown and more technological and process innovation should be incorporated.
+A primary driver for customers to move into TPA services is scale.
+Solutions is able to provide the required scale with the key of enhance people, processes and technology.

 Structure